ileuskov/Color_Game/README.md

 Hello there!
 This is my first game as a Web Development project.
-It is called a Color Game
+It is called a Color Game.

+The goal in this game is to guess a color an RGB Color that consists of 3 parameters: red, green, blue.

+I was really struggling with the RGB system in the beginning and couldn't find any solution to memorize them quickly.
+This was why I decided to make this project.

 In this game you can: